 Since 2010, DOD has spent over 26 months operating under the budget uncertainty of a CR.
-Senior defense officials have stated that the military services and defense agencies have consequently come to expect that a full-year appropriations bill will not be completed by the start of the fiscal year.16 According to Admiral John Richardson, Chief of Naval Operations, "The services are essentially operating in three fiscal quarters per year now.
-Nobody schedules anything important in the first quarter."17
+Senior defense officials have stated that the military services and defense agencies have consequently come to expect that a full-year appropriations bill will not be completed by the start of the fiscal year.
+According to Admiral John Richardson, Chief of Naval Operations, "The services are essentially operating in three fiscal quarters per year now.
+Nobody schedules anything important in the first quarter."

-Based on personal and professional experience developed while operating under a CR, many DOD program managers and senior leaders may work, well in advance of the outcome of annual decisions on appropriations, to minimize contracting actions planned for the first quarter of the fiscal year.18 For example, re-planning and executing short-term contracting actions could be reduced by building a program schedule in which planned contracting actions are pushed to later in the fiscal year when it is more likely that a full appropriation is in place.
-Additionally, program managers could adjust hiring cycles and travel policies may be restricted in anticipation of a CR.
-The Defense Acquisition University, DOD's education service for acquisition program management, imparts that, "Members of the OSD, the Services and the acquisition community must consider late enactment to be the norm [emphasis in original] rather than the exception and, therefore, plan their acquisition strategy and obligation plans accordingly."19 These efforts by Defense officials to prepare for the potential of a CR appear to have reduced some of the need to request that specific anomalies be included in the CR.20
+Based on personal and professional experience developed while operating under a CR, many DOD program managers and senior leaders may work, well in advance of the outcome of annual decisions on appropriations, to minimize contracting actions planned for the first quarter of the fiscal year.
+For example, re-planning and executing short-term contracting actions could be reduced by building a program schedule in which planned contracting actions are pushed to later in the fiscal year when it is more likely that a full appropriation is in place.
+Additionally, program managers could adjust hiring cycles, and travel policies may be restricted in anticipation of a CR.
+The Defense Acquisition University, DOD's education service for acquisition program management, imparts that, "Members of the OSD, the Services and the acquisition community must consider late enactment to be the norm [emphasis in original] rather than the exception and, therefore, plan their acquisition strategy and obligation plans accordingly."
+These efforts by

-16 Discussion with Under Secretary of Defense (Comptroller) Mike McCord, August 8, 2016.
+15 Discussion with Under Secretary of Defense (Comptroller) Mike McCord, August 8, 2016.

-17 U.S. Congress, Senate Committee on Armed Services, Long-term Military Budget Challenges, 114th Cong., 2nd sess., September 15, 2016.
+16 U.S. Congress, Senate Committee on Armed Services, Long-term Military Budget Challenges, 114th Cong., 2nd sess., September 15, 2016.

-18 Ibid.
+17 Ibid.

-19 Gregory Martin, "President's Budget Submission and the Congressional Enactment Process," Teaching Note, National Defense University, VA, April 2013, https://acc.dau.mil/adl/en-
+18 Gregory Martin, "President's Budget Submission and the Congressional Enactment Process," Teaching Note, (continued...)